DANIEL197090/Carry1stAssessment/README.md

 Performance Optimizations

 Image Loading:
-Used Kingfisher for asynchronous image downloading and caching.
+Used cache object for asynchronous image downloading and caching.

 State Management:
 Leveraged @StateObject and @EnvironmentObject to optimize re-renders.